 The biggest winners are undergraduate borrowers.
 Their payment will be 5% of their discretionary income and their loans will be forgiven after 20 years of payments.
 Undergraduates with balances of $12,000 or lower will see their debt forgiven after 10 years of payments.

-Proposed IDR modifications: Losers
+IDR modifications: Losers

-Graduate school borrowers are losers in the proposed changes, despite some of the improvements made.
+Some graduate school borrowers are going to be losers in the proposed changes, despite some of the improvements made.
 For years, the Dept of ED has added “new borrower” requirements that determine who is allowed to use certain plans, like PAYE or IBR 2014.
-The most favorable plans have shorter timelines to forgiveness.
+The most favorable plans generally have shorter timelines to forgiveness.
 For example, PAYE and IBR 2014 require 20 years of payments vs. 25 years for ICR, IBR 2009, and REPAYE to reach forgiveness for those with a single graduate school loan.
 I graduated from veterinary school in 2012 and do not meet any of the new borrower requirements.
 Somehow, it is OK to allow not-so-new borrowers like myself to be in repayment longer than new borrowers with the same loan types.

 Finally, the proposed changes will set up some new traps for borrowers.
 Loan servicers have been horrendous at administering the federal student loan repayment plans.
 The mistakes and misinformation are staggering.
 The proposal to phase out PAYE and ICR and not allow borrowers who were previously using those plans back into them is a trap.
 Phasing out plans contractually obligated when borrowers received loans is wrong.
 At minimum, I hope the ED will provide an appeal process in the event a borrower is mistakenly taken out of a plan they can no longer get back into.
 If not, even more responsibility will be thrust onto someone using PAYE or ICR to make sure no mistakes are made going forward.
 History has not shown those expectations to be realistic.